codeforamerica/citygram/citygram_splash_page.md

 ### On submit

 Thanks for your interest!
 We are currently testing Citygram with a few pilot cities and will be ready for more in a few months.
 We'll be sure to let you know!
 For more info, email us: [citygram@codeforamerica.org](mailto:citygram@codeforamerica.org).

+## Alternate Description:

+Citygram is a text message and email notifications platform for subscribing to your city.
+It uses the power of open data to inform you of the things you care about, where you care about them.